Motorcycle License in NevadaCompare Motorcycle Insurance Rates in 3 Steps

 After Course Completion

 Fill out a driver license application, even if you already have a license.
-Bring a parent or guardian if you’re under 18, because you’ll need an adult’s signature on that form and it must be completed in person.

 Submit the application, your Certificate of Completion, and your existing driver license at your local DMV office.